Time to Update Your Anti-Harassment Policy: California's New FEHA Regulations

 New Harassment, Discrimination, and Retaliation Policy Requirements

 Covered California employers have had an affirmative duty to take reasonable steps to prevent and promptly correct discriminatory and harassing conduct.
+But, employers generally had discretion in deciding how to do so.
+No longer.
+Starting April 1, 2016, a covered California employer must have a harassment, discrimination, and retaliation policy that:

 Is in writing;